redwoodjs/redwood/docs/docs/cli-commands.md

 `
 ```

-The services file fulfills the query with .
-If the `--crud=false` option is added, this file will be less complex.
+The services file fulfills the query.
+If the `--no-crud` option is added, this file will be less complex.

 ```javascript
 // ./api/src/services/users/users.js